Johannes-Kuen-UIBK/I-V-data-evaluation/README.md

 - Open j_V Plotter UIBK for HUJI
 - Select the folder with all .txt files from the meassurement from HUJI.
 - The amount of found .txt files is shown in the window.
 The amount of plotted graphs is calculated and shown in the window.
 - Select "show graph" for producing and showing all graphs.
 The next graph is shown after the last one in closed.
+- Select "Select save Directory" to select a folder for saving all graphs.

 ver: 1.0